TechDataMan/TechDataMan.github.io/_posts/2024-10-11-blog-post-second.md

 ## Analysis

-### Data Exploration
+### Data Exploration and Visualisation
 The WELFake dataset contains 72k news articles with 35k real and 37k fake news.
 There are four columns: serial number (starting at 0); title (headline of the text message); text (content of the message); and label (0 = real and 1 = fake).
 During the data exploration, it was determined that approximately 0.8 percent of the data in the 'title' column and 0.05% of the data in the 'text' column were missing.
 This concerns 597 data records which were excluded from further analysis.
-Additionally, a search was carried out for duplicates.
-8416 duplicates were found and removed.
-Deduplication removes redundancies that can lead to bias results.

-### Data Visualisation
 Figure 1 shows the distribution of the raw data in classes 0 (REAL) and 1 (FAKE).
 It is easy to see that it is roughly balanced.

 <div align="center">
 	<img src="https://github.com/techdataman/techdataman.github.io/blob/main/_posts/_img/02_article/03_DistributionArticles.png?raw=true" style="width: 80%; height: auto;">
 </div>